Updated July 24, 2023

-Marketer vs Marketeer – Marketing is now a business term that has become common place in business lexicon but many a time people get confused about this function.
-Some people tend to think of it in narrow terms to imply it’s another name for sales or some others view it as developing strategies to promote a product or creating a brand.
+Marketing is now a business term that has become commonplace in the business lexicon, but many times, people get confused about this function.
+Some people think of it in narrow terms to imply it’s another name for sales, or others view it as developing strategies to promote a product or creating a brand.

-Marketing is much beyond but most people are aware of the jobs available in these functionality.
-The jobs in these function are normally denoted as Marketing Executive, Marketing Officer, Marketing Manager, Director-Marketing and so on.
-On the sales side they are denoted as Sales Officer, Sales Executive, Sales Manager, Director- Sales and the like.
+Marketing is much beyond, but most people are aware of the jobs available in these functions.
+The jobs in these functions are normally denoted as Marketing Executive, Marketing Officer, Marketing Manager, Director-Marketing, and so on.
+On the sales side, they are denoted as Sales Officers, Sales Executives, Sales Managers, Directors- Sales, and the like.

 Marketer-broad umbrella term